Dr. MGR-Janaki College of Arts and Science for Women

 Dr. MGR-Janaki College of Arts and Science for Women is a college for women in the Sathyabama MGR Maligai Campus in Chennai.
+It was established in 1996.

 V. N. Janaki Ramachandran, former Chief Minister of Tamil Nadu, help found the college in memory of her husband Bharat Ratna Dr. M.G.
 Ramachandran, and is currently managed and administered by the Directors of Sathya Studios Private Limited.

 Affiliation and accreditation

 The courses offered by the college are affiliated to the University of Madras.
 The college received permission from the Government of Tamil Nadu and is affiliated to the University of Madras.

-Motto
+It is known for its academic and co-curricular activities.

 The motto of the college is "Excellence through Diligence."